jrgosalvez/Netflix_VOID/README.md

 ## What VOID Does

-VOID removes objects from videos along with all physical interactions they induce — not just shadows and reflections, but effects like objects falling when a person is removed.
+VOID removes objects from videos along with all physical interactions they induce. not just shadows and reflections, but effects like objects falling when a person is removed.
 It is built on CogVideoX and fine-tuned for video inpainting with interaction-aware quadmask conditioning.

 ---